aweymo/CB2/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="This is the first Psychiana section;This is the second section" %}

+## This is the first Psychiana section

+This is the content about the Psychiana collection This is in the first section of the about page.

+{% include feature/jumbotron.html objectid="psychiana034" width=50" %}

+## This is the second section

 ## About the Collection